Professor Sir Michael Marmot

 In 1991, Ralph had the original idea to launch Classic FM, Britain’s most successful commercial radio station.
 Ralph led the GWR Group for more than 25 years, stepping down as Chief Executive in 2008.
 He received a CBE for services to broadcasting in the 2002 Jubilee Honours.

-He is also Chairman of the Central School of Ballet and Chairman of Classic FM.
+In addition to his work with the BLF, Ralph is also Chairman of the Central School of Ballet and Chairman of Classic FM.

 Lord Borwick of Hawkshead